strvcom/ios-version-icon/README.md

     <img src="https://i.ibb.co/4Zgprnc/AppIcon.png" width="180" max-width="180" alt="Marathon" />
 </p>

 A simple tool that prepares app icon overlays.
 Overlays can include the ribbon with app version (Dev, Staging, Production, MVP...) and/or version number.
+The icon overlays can be customized many ways.
+You can also use your own graphic resources.
 The VersionIcon tool is distributed in binary form, so it is independent on your project setup.

 - [Requirements](#requirements)
 - [Installation](#installation)